All Products

 ALTER SESSION FORCE PARALLEL QUERY [PARALLEL integer]

-• ALTER SESSION ENABLE PARALLEL QUERY specifies that you can use a hint or the corresponding syntax to enable Elastic Parallel Query for the current session.
+• ENABLE PARALLEL QUERY: allows hints and syntax to enable Elastic Parallel Query for this session.

 --enable